How to Achieve Zero Waste in Your Business

 Develop Waste Prevention and Reduction Strategies

 Once you have set waste reduction goals, implement appropriate strategies and actions to achieve them.
 Waste diversion, waste reduction, and waste prevention are the three most important approaches.
-While waste reduction and prevention are often moe complex to achieve, they are the most practical approaches to the problem, requiring collaboration with suppliers and possibly other supply chain stakeholders.
-Following are some effective waste reduction and prevention strategies you can take:
+Waste reduction and prevention can be challenging to achieve.
+They can require collaboration with suppliers and possibly other supply chain stakeholders.
+Here are some proven waste reduction approaches:

 - Improve Energy Efficiency and Reduce Carbon Footprint: A number of steps can be taken to reduce energy consumption, such as switching off lights and equipment when not in use, installing occupancy sensors, considering green energy providers or installing microgeneration capacity, taking steps to optimize your heating or refrigeration systems (moderate the temperature setting, upgrade door seals and insulation, and turn off when not needed.)
 Beyond the business location, energy efficiency opportunities can extend to the greening of supply chain practices, and for employees, carpooling initiatives, the use of public transit or other greener commuting options.